WolframResearch/LSPServer/docs/sockets.md

-## Restart Servers
+# Sublime Text (ST)

-Doing "LSP: Restart Servers" in Sublime returns "address already in use" errors
+## Unsolved issues

-### Description
+### 1. Restart Servers

-Sublime tries to connect to the same port before the kernel closes down.
+Doing "LSP: Restart Servers" in ST returns "address already in use" errors.
+As ST tries to connect to the same port before the kernel closes down ST finds the port is already in use.

-## Sublime
+Wolfram kernel takes few seconds to close down.
+Opening ST after kernel close restarts the server and works properly.

-### Timeout issue
+### 2. Timeout issue

 If LSPServer takes more than 5 seconds to launch Sublime returns "time out" error.